Regularity Priors for the Linear Atomic Cluster Expansion: Appendix

 Both ACE and SOAP features can be understood as symmetrized tensor-products ($N$ products for $N+1$ body-order features) of a neighbour density.
 In SOAP each neighbour atom is represented using a Gaussian of width $\sigma$,

 where $g_\alpha(\rr) = \exp(- \alpha |\rr|^2)$, whilst the ACE potentials effectively use a delta function.

 It turns out, as we show next, that under the specific choice of the one-particle basis proposed in \cite{bigi2022smooth}, applying the Gaussian prior~\eqref{eq:gauss_prior} to the ACE features transforms them into SOAP features.
-Specifically, the equivalence is between the self-interacting \ac{ACE} features computed using the \ac{LE} of ref. \cite{bigi2022smooth} as the radial basis and SOAP features computed without the central atom contributing to the neighbor density (i.e. \texttt{central\_weight=0} in the GAP code \cite{klawohn2023gaussian}).
+Specifically, the self-interacting \ac{ACE} features computed using the \ac{LE} of ref. \cite{bigi2022smooth} as the radial basis are equivalent to SOAP features computed without the central atom contributing to the neighbor density (i.e. \texttt{central\_weight=0} in the GAP code \cite{klawohn2023gaussian}).

 To show this we start by noting that, due to the sifting property of $\delta(\rr-\rr_j)$, the $A_{i, znlm}$ in self-interacting ACE can viewed as the density expansion coefficients of the delta function neighbour density,